 Carrier Responsibilities for Delivery

-- Carrier will ship all foods in clean trucks.
-Carrier will ship all foods in clean trucks.
+• Carrier will ship all foods in clean trucks.

-- Carrier will remove shrink-wrap from pallets and make cases accessable to RA representative for count verification and case inspection.
+• Carrier will remove shrink-wrap from pallets and make cases accessible for count verification and case inspection.

-- Donated foods will be delivered to a RA on a schedule agreed upon between the Carrier and RA.
-Recipient Agency's may call their carrier for exact day and approximate time of deliveries ( Carrier Information).
-Recipient agency's that are closed for an athletic event, vacation, snow days, etc., on a delivery date that has been established with the Carrier must makesure a responsible person is available to receive donated foods.
+• Donated foods will be delivered to a RA on a schedule agreed upon between the Carrier and RA.
+Recipient Agency's schedule deliveries on the contractor’s website if provided.
+Recipient agency's that are closed for an athletic event, vacation, snow days, etc., on a delivery date that has been established with the Carrier must make sure a responsible person is available to receive donated foods.

-- The Carrier will make certain an authorized representative of the RA signs his/her name and title to all copies of the Bill of Lading.
+• The Carrier will make certain an authorized representative of the RA signs his/her name to all copies of the Bill of Lading.
 The RA’s copy will be left with them and the carrier will retain remaining copies.

-- The Nebraska Food Distribution Program (not the carrier) will ask RAs to accept product not listed on the Bill of Lading or as a substitute.
+• The Nebraska Food Distribution Program (not the carrier) may substitute product not listed on the delivery document.